 You can read more about Brian Rodgers here in the Austin Bulldog, though he is no longer considering running for the Austin City Council.

-Here are the things we think about us — the citizens — right to better and more honest government:
+Here are the things we think are fundamental to our right to better and more honest government:

 1) A serious commitment to full transparency and greater public oversight of decisions with far reaching fiscal implications.